mlzxzhou/GEM/README.md

-# Graph-Based Equilibrium Metrics for Dynamic Supply-Demand Systems with Applications to Ride-sourcing Platforms
+# GEM

-This is a demo to reproduce the ‘Answer-rate Prediction’ application in Section 4.1 and Section 4.3 of paper '**Graph-Based Equilibrium Metrics for Dynamic Supply-Demand Systems with Applications to Ride-sourcing Platforms**'.
-In this repository, we skip the data processing part to avoid disclosing the pattern of the raw data.
-All the required files to run the simulation including codes, simulated data, some tool boxes, and a guidance document ‘README.txt’, are all provided in the folder ‘application1’ and ‘application3’.
+This is an implementation of the ‘Order Answer-rate Prediction’ application in Section 4.1 and the 'Policy Evaluation' application in Section 4.3 of paper '**Graph-Based Equilibrium Metrics for Dynamic Supply-Demand Systems with Applications to Ride-sourcing Platforms**'.
+In this repository, we skip the data processing part to avoid disclosing the raw data.
+All the required codes to reproduce the main results of the two applications in the paper, and a guidance document ‘README.txt’, are provided.

 ### System requirement